 Pause and ponder.
 How could an event be imminent today but not yesterday, or the day before, or the year before?
 Imminence cannot begin on a day on the calendar.
 The date for Jesus’ return has been forever set in stone.
 At no point in time can it suddenly be said to have become imminent.

 Conversely, something can most certainly come near “geographically” at a given moment.
 Herein lies the answer, an answer Scripture shows to have two sides to it.
 First, the very presence of Jesus Christ, who is the focal point, the sine qua non, very King of the kingdom of heaven, signified the proximity of the kingdom itself (Matt.
 12:28).
 When He departed, it did too.
 Second, from that time on, the kingdom was now accessible to human beings.
 It had come within reach of the masses.
 For the first time, God smashed the heavy bars holding the gate firmly locked and flung it open, providing an entrance into His kingdom.
 That door will remain open till the end of judgment day.

 Truly, these times of ignorance God overlooked, but now commands all men everywhere to repent (Acts 17:30).

 To enter through the door, an unbeliever must repent and believe when he hears the voice of a preacher sent by God (Rom.
 10:14).
-Once through that door, now a believer, one must maintain a grip on the kingdom of God stronger than that of a Scotsman on a £10 note.
+When we do that, we become displaced citizens of the kingdom of God (Col. 1:13) spending the rest of our lives as sojourners and strangers on earth.
+Now a believer, we must maintain a grip on the kingdom of God stronger than that of a Scotsman on a £10 note.